OVGU-VET-TechEd/ASSET_UNESCO_Coinitiative/Sri Lanka/Teacher_Workshop_LiaScript_V2.md

    --{{0}}--

 Welcome to our interactive workshop on Artificial Intelligence in Technical and Vocational Education and Training.
-Today, we'll explore how AI can revolutionize education in Sri Lanka's key industries while maintaining a human-centered, ethical approach.
+Today, we'll explore how AI can revolutionize education in industries while maintaining a human-centered, ethical approach.

 <!-- UNEVOC -->
 <div style="position: fixed; bottom: 20px; left: 20px; opacity: 0.9; z-index: 1000; text-align: center; width: 100px;">